Summary of Javier Vinós: Solving the Climate Puzzle | Tom Nelson Pod #178

 00:00:00 - 00:35:00

 In the section of the video featuring Javier Vinós, he discusses the importance of understanding climate science and the neglected heat transport process.
-Vinós highlights the critical role that heat transport plays in determining climate, and emphasizes the importance of further research and investigation of this process in order to accurately predict future climate changes.
+Vinós highlights the critical role that heat transport plays in determining climate, and emphasizes the importance of further research and investigation of this process in order to accurately predict future climate change s.
 Vinós also speaks of the different gases that contribute to the greenhouse effect, including water vapor and clouds, and the importance of understanding their role in shaping climate.
 He also discusses the variable nature of the greenhouse effect due to factors such as temperature and humidity, and the importance of studying the Arctic and Antarctic radiantors.
 In a later section, Vinós explores the connection between planetary waves, atmospheric tsunamis, the sun, and climate change.
 He discusses the discovery of a correlation between polar stratosphere temperature in winter and the solar cycle, which has been largely ignored by many scientists.
 Vinós then delves into the role that solar activity plays in stratospheric circulation and the impact on planetary waves, which can weaken the polar vortex and allow heat to enter and cold to exit.
 Vinós argues that climate change is largely a result of natural causes, including high solar activity in the 20th century.
 He emphasizes the importance of further research and discussion of multiple explanations for climate change, including geothermal heat and cosmic rays, in order to fully understand the complex factors that contribute to climate change.
 Overall, the section provides a comprehensive overview of the importance of understanding heat transport, the different gases that contribute to the greenhouse effect, and the connections between solar activity, planetary waves, and climate change.
 Vinós emphasizes the importance of continued research and discussion in order to accurately understand and predict future climate changes.

 • 00:00:00 In this section, Javier Vinós, a molecular biologist and author, discusses his research on climate science and how he became an expert in natural climate change.
 He explains how surprised he was to discover that climate science is not an experimental science and how he began to investigate the evidence being presented in the scientific community.
 Vinós also discusses the two essential processes in determining climate that are largely unknown: the amount of sunlight reflected back into space (albedo) and the transport of heat from the equator to the poles (meridional heat transport).
 He argues that understanding these processes is crucial for predicting future climate changes.